-Summary of the proposed regulations: The proposed regulations required an LEA to promptly notify parents of a school's identification as in need of Comprehensive Support and Improvement.
-The proposed regulations also required that the interventions implemented by a school be supported, to the extent practicable, by the strongest level of evidence that is available (including by research conducted on a sample population or setting that overlaps with the population or setting of the school to be served).
-The NPRM clarified that the evidence-based interventions may be selected from a State-approved list of interventions and also that a school's implementation of its plan may include a planning year.
-The proposed regulations placed some requirements on the needs assessment that must be conducted by an identified school.
-Lastly, the proposed regulations provided some additional specificity regarding the more rigorous actions to be taken if a school does not meet the exit criteria, including requiring that new interventions be supported by a strong or moderate level of evidence.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations strongest level of evidence that is available (including by research conducted on a sample population or setting that overlaps with the population or setting of the school to be served).
+State- approved lists Clarified that the evidence-based interventions may be selected from a State-approved list of interventions and also that a school's implementation of its plan may include a planning year.
+Require that evidence-based interventions for identified schools must be selected from an exhaustive State list of options, if the State has such a list.
+Needs assessment Placed some requirements on the needs assessment that must be conducted by an identified school Add new requirements to the needs assessment for an identified school, including about the school's unmet needs with respect to: Students (e.g., wrap-around support); School leadership and instructional staff (e.g., professional development, working conditions, time for planning, career ladders, and leadership opportunities); Quality of the instructional program; Family and community involvement; School climate; and, Distribution of resources (e.g., based on the State periodic review of resources).
+Additional actions Provided some additional specificity regarding the more rigorous actions to be taken if a school does not meet the exit criteria, including requiring that new interventions be supported by a strong or moderate level of evidence.
+Same Stakeholder engagement Students not included in prescribed list of stakeholders Add students, as appropriate, to the list of stakeholders that LEAs must collaborate with in

-- Add new requirements to the needs assessment for an identified school, including about the school's unmet needs with respect to: - Students (e.g., wrap-around support); - School leadership and instructional staff (e.g., professional development, working conditions, time for planning, career ladders, and leadership opportunities); - Quality of the instructional program; - o Family and community involvement; - School climate; and, - o Distribution of resources (e.g., based on the State periodic review of resources). - Add students, as appropriate, to the list of stakeholders that LEAs must collaborate with in developing Comprehensive Support and Improvement plans. - Add new requirements to the required review of LEA- and school-level resources, in order to determine resource inequities, including a review of: - Access to advanced coursework; - Access in elementary schools to full-day kindergarten programs and to preschool programs; and, - Access to specialized instructional support personnel. - Require that evidence-based interventions for identified schools must be selected from an exhaustive State list of options, if the State has such a list. - Requires that States publish their exit criteria for identified schools.